JowSarkis/JowSarkis/README.md

-## JowSarkis - Changing the world one line of code at a time
+## Joseph Sarkis - Changing the world one line of code at a time
 Hello, my name is Joseph Sarkis and I am a Junior Software Developer from Beirut, Lebanon.
 ### What I know
 <p>